Telsey Advisory Group Reiterates Victoria`s Secret (VSCO) Market Perform Recommendation

 IJR - iShares Core S&P Small-Cap ETF holds 5,508K shares representing 7.14% ownership of the company.

 UBS Group holds 2,944K shares representing 3.82% ownership of the company.
 In it's prior filing, the firm reported owning 1,634K shares, representing an increase of 44.50%.
-The firm decreased its portfolio allocation in VSCO by 15.02% over the last quarter.
+The firm increased its portfolio allocation in VSCO by 7.03% over the last quarter.

 FBGRX - Fidelity Blue Chip Growth Fund holds 2,701K shares representing 3.50% ownership of the company.
 In it's prior filing, the firm reported owning 2,748K shares, representing a decrease of 1.72%.
 The firm decreased its portfolio allocation in VSCO by 30.56% over the last quarter.